shenef/xav/README.md

 ## Features

-- Parses `--progress 3` output of `svt-av1` (WIP feature for mainline and available on forks such as ([SVT-AV1-HDR](https://github.com/juliobbv-p/svt-av1-hdr) and [-PSYEX](https://github.com/BlueSwordM/svt-av1-psyex))
+- Parses the new fancy progress output on SVT-AV1 encoders (there is an example in below video).
 - Parses color and video metadata (container & frame based) to encoders automatically, including HDR metadata (Dolby Vision RPU automation for chunking is considered), FPS and resolution.
-- Offers fun process monitoring with almost no overhead for indexing, SCD, and encoding processes.
+- Offers fun process monitoring with almost no overhead for indexing, SCD, encoding, TQ processes.

 ## Design Decisions